Promoting Vaccine Equity in Kern County

 PHI's Together Toward Health program provided support to United Against COVID-19 (UAC) in Kern County, to help promote vaccinations in the area's hard to reach Latino communities that have been among the most hard-hit by COVID in the state.

 3K+ residents of Kern County who received COVID-19 vaccinations with support from United Against COVID-19

-Following funding from Public Health Institute’s Together Towards Health initiative (TTH), the United Against COVID-19 (UAC) Coalition helped over 3,000 residents of Kern County’s hardest hit communities receive their COVID-19 vaccinations.
+Following funding from Public Health Institute’s Together Toward Health initiative (TTH), the United Against COVID-19 (UAC) Coalition helped over 3,000 residents of Kern County’s hardest hit communities receive their COVID-19 vaccinations.